 The Wet season sees the ‘short rains’ followed by the ‘long rains’.
 In between is a dry period during the months of January and February.
 Road conditions can deteriorate in April and May.

 October, November & December – The rains usually break sometime in October.
 November is a peak month for rainfall.
-It doesn’t often rain all day, but afternoon storms can be expected.
 The average daytime temperature is 32°C/90°F.

 January & February – This is a dry spell between the short and long rains.
 The exact timing is unpredictable.
 February is the hottest month, with average afternoon temperatures of 34°C/93°F and higher peaks.

 Buffalo Springs is located 355km/220mi north of Nairobi.
-You can drive to the reserve from Nairobi or another park depending on your itinerary.
-There are also daily scheduled flights to airstrips in Buffalo Springs or neighboring Samburu NR from Nairobi.
+You can certainly drive to the reserve from Nairobi or another park depending on your itinerary.

 Most visitors from Europe or North America flying to Kenya choose to arrive in Nairobi, as this is the biggest transport hub.
 Jomo Kenyatta International Airport (NBO) is located 15km/9mi southeast of Nairobi.
 Moi International Airport (MBA) is Kenya’s second international airport and is located 9km/6mi west of Mombasa.

 In our opinion, Buffalo Springs is a very safe destination to visit.
 Developed parks and reserves in Kenya do not usually have problems with crime.
 If you are driving yourself to Buffalo Springs, read the advice below on ‘Cities and Other Urban Areas: Safety Precautions’ to familiarize yourself with possible issues between the parks.